victorgan/victorgan.github.io/_posts/2020-12-21-canonical-folders.markdown

 Canonical folders is a system to help you tidy up your computer files.
 Use it by putting a digit in front of every folder name.

 It's fun, speeds up worst-case retrieval time, and the practice of making them helps you categorize and synthesize what information you are storing.
 Like finally getting a room organized with proper storage, the maintenance effort is outweighed by the cognitive peace achieved.

+*Thanks to Kyle for reviewing drafts of this.*